 I hope all the above tips for buying a sim card in Tanzania were helpful and made it easier to decide which mobile internet provider in Tanzania you pick for your next trip to Tanzania.

 Curious about my endless travels and road to visit every country in the world?
 Click on the link to read a story from every country or check out my Instagram profile @traveltomtom.
-As of January 2022 I have visited 122 countries.
+As of July 2022 I have visited more than 135 countries.

 May you have any more questions or additional info, please leave me a comment below.